The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 What?

+Sorry, what?
+You're firing Larry.
 He has been on less than half of one episode.

 He is terrible value for money.
+Off you go.

-It's a good shipping forecast, Joke.
+It's a good shipping forecast joke.

-Yes, but hummicide.
+Yes, but homicide.

 Yeah, she does have a point.
+Larry, off you go.

+Right, where were we?
+Well, you were going through our books.
 Yes, there were a few things that really leapt out.

-And tell me, it's not that dodgy TikTok ninja song.
+What is Naked Weak Energy?
+And tell me, it's not that dodgy TikTok minge song.

-Actually, inspired by Nottingham City Council, we spent lots of cash setting up our own energy firm.
+No, no, no, no, no, no. Actually, inspired by Nottingham City Council, we spent lots of cash setting up our own energy firm.

 Oh, yes, I have got the figures.
+Look.

-Just like Nottingham's attempt, Naked Week Energy subsequently collapsed, costing the taxpayer almost £40 million.
+Just like Nottingham's attempt, Naked Weak Energy subsequently collapsed, costing the taxpayer almost £40 million.
+Well, okay, but you win some, you lose some.

 Okay.

+This is a strange one.
 It says in your accounts that the Naked Week is spending almost £10,000 a year renting an office in Brussels.

+Why?
 Oh, well, that's easy.

 We actually copied Kent County Council, who, like us, did this for no apparent reason.